-If you sustained injuries while performing your job duties on a construction site, contact Brach Eichler Trial Lawyers immediately.
+If you sustained injuries while performing your job duties on a construction site, contact Brach Eichler Injury Lawyers immediately.
 You might qualify for benefits through your employer’s workers’ compensation insurance.
 Filing a claim can be a confusing and overwhelming process.
 It isn’t something you should handle alone.

 When you’re applying for workers’ compensation benefits, you have to comply with deadlines, fill out paperwork, and ensure the insurance company pays the money they owe you.
 Unfortunately, many insurance companies don’t play by the rules.
 They could unfairly deny your claim, leaving you with expensive medical bills that you can’t afford.
-At Brach Eichler Trial Lawyers, our main objective is to ensure the insurance company treats you fairly and provides the maximum benefits you deserve.
+At Brach Eichler Injury Lawyers, our main objective is to ensure the insurance company treats you fairly and provides the maximum benefits you deserve.